selwynpolit/d9book/book/dtt.md

 ### Test locations

-Tests that require no Ajax or Javascript are put in the `ExistingSite` directory.
-These will run quite quickly especially if you run them on the host (instead of in the DDEV/Docker containers).
+Tests that require no Ajax or JavaScript are put in the `ExistingSite` directory.
+These will run quite quickly, especially if you run them on the host (instead of in the DDEV/Docker containers).
 These tests are derived from `ExistingSiteBase`.

-Putting tests in the `ExistingSiteJavascript` directory (and deriving them from `ExistingSiteSelenium2DriverTestBase`) will cause the test to be run against the `Chromedriver` which can handle Javascript and Ajax.
+Putting tests in the `ExistingSiteJavascript` directory (and deriving them from `ExistingSiteSelenium2DriverTestBase`) will cause the test to be run against the `Chromedriver` which can handle JavaScript and Ajax.

 ### Generate DTT tests with drush

 Use the latest drush (11 at this time) to generate both types of tests using:

 ```
 $ drush generate test:existing